The Meligrove Band: History

 The band's 2010 album, Shimmering Lights, was released in September 2010 by Nevado Records in Canada and Last Gang Records in the United States, and reached No. 1 on CBC Radio 3 in late October.
 The album also appeared on the !Earshot National Top 50 Chart.

 A documentary entitled Ages & Stages: The Story of the Meligrove Band was released in the summer of 2012.
-The film includes interviews with about 40 other Canadian bands and music industry personalities including Joel Plaskett, Tokyo Police Club, Born Ruffians, Fucked Up, The Arkells, The Most Serene Republic and Sebastien Grainger.
+The film includes interviews with about 40 other Canadian bands and music industry personalities including Joel Plaskett, Tokyo Police Club, Born Ruffians, Fucked Up, The Arkells, The Most Serene Republic, and Sebastien Grainger.

-The Meligrove Band song "Bones Attack!!" was used as the theme song for TV show The Basketball Jones.
+The Meligrove Band song "Bones Attack!!" was used as the theme song for television show The Basketball Jones.

 Their fifth album, Bones of Things, was released in November, 2014.

 The band took a break from touring in 2015, and played their last performance at Lee's Palace in Toronto in November, 2017.